-No Village CAT Scheme Status Quo Intervention 1 Mabele-A- I Mogwase Inadequate bulk supply results in Magalies Water has planned to Podi Reservoir water supply interruptions from increase the pipeline from 110mm to Magalies Water.
+No Village CAT Scheme Status Quo Intervention 1 Mabele-A- Podi I Mogwase Reservoir Magalies Water has planned to increase the pipeline from 110mm to Magalies Water.
 160mm

 Mogwase Units 4 & 5 are part of the proclaimed town for which no provision of groundwater was ever made and is therefore not an option now.
 However, interruptions in supply should not be long and in severe cases tankering must be used as an emergency supply.
 The Municipality is currently commissioning a 10Ml reservoir in Mogwase in bid to increase storage